samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Low_Volume-Low_Volume_II.md

 ## Week 2

 > Week 2 kicks off with an entirely new brand of pain in the form of tried and
 > true, high-intensity VO2max repeats.
-Get used to seeing these bad boys because
+Lucky for you, these are of the 'short-
+> short' variety and even though they'll coax out a very high level of oxygen
+> uptake, they'll do it in a manner arguably more friendly than the longer
+> efforts you'll face in your Build training.
+>
-> they're a staple of every week to come.
-Then, face another round of near-FTP
+> Next, you'll face another round of near-FTP Threshold repeats just before your
-> Threshold repeats just before your week draws to a close.
+> week draws to a close with a round of Sweet Spot repeats that each begin with
+> a short burst of raw power.

 ### Monday